E-Williamson121/Forced-Crosswordle-Pack/README.md

 🟩🟩🟩🟩🟩
 **Puzzle 12:** https://crosswordle.vercel.app/?puzzle=v1-0,81,1,54,60,242-agmas

-Puzzle 12 is actually *the only* 6-row puzzle that is forced by 5 non-grey squares.
-All other forced 6-row puzzles have more colours.
+Puzzle 12 is actually *the only* 6-row puzzle that is forced by 5 non-grey tiles.
+All other forced 6-row puzzles have more.

-Puzzles 13, 14 and 15 are hand-picked for having difficult words.
+Puzzles 13, 14 and 15 are hand-picked for having certain aspects that result in a difficult solve.

 ⬜⬜⬜⬜⬜
 ⬜⬜⬜⬜🟩